 Gift Letter

-A letter or affidavit that indicates part of a borrower's down payment is supplied by relatives or friends in the form of a gift and that the gift does not have to be repaid.
+A gift letter is a document stating that part of a borrower’s down payment comes from a gift provided by relatives or friends and does not need to be repaid.

 Government National Mortgage Association (Ginnie Mae)